 - Don’t forget you can triple tap the tab to affect all instruments simultaneously.
 Eg pressing DUP BAR with triple tap selected with duplicate all bars across all instruments.

 - Try the ‘toggle’ fret release mode with the midi/IAA instrument selected.
 If you do it with a continuous patch (say violin) its quite fun.

-I have just restored Jam Maestro to a new device via a backup and my sound isn’t working
+I have restored Jam Maestro on a new device via a backup and my sound isn’t working?

 Chances are you had previously enabled ‘Pre-decompress Samples’ under Main Menu, Options, Performance.
 When you restored the backup it didn’t save the samples that you have pre-decompressed, so they are missing.
 To fix this simply disable and re-enable the soundpacks that you have pre-decompressed.